ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

 The Proposal Handling Tool (PHT) allows you to prepare and submit a proposal to the Square Kilometer Array Observatory (SKAO).
 The tool is guided so allows both seasoned and new astronomers to submit a scientific proposal.

-The PHT supports both light and dark modes and can be accessed at the top left corner of the application through the |icostatus| icon.
+The PHT supports both light and dark modes and can be accessed at the top right corner of the application through the |icostatus| icon.